wechuli/allcheckspassed/README.md

 ### Missing checks

-If you define one or more checks in the `include_checks` input, the action will output a warning if any of the checks are missing.
+If you define one or more checks in the `checks_include` input, the action will output a warning if any of the checks are missing.
 You can choose instead to fail the action if any of the checks are missing:

 ```yaml